ErikCQF/Engelhart/README.md

 ### Unit Testing
 - A new unit test project has been added for development and validation purposes.
-- Ensure you run the tests before making any changes to verify that everything works as expected.

 ### Running Tests
 - Open the **Test Explorer** in Visual Studio